kls2177/Climate-and-Geophysical-Data-Analysis/_build/html/_sources/chapters/Week1a/pitfalls.md

 ### Meaningless statistics

-- e.g. daily rainfall or earthquake magnitude data is much more appropriately described using the median rather than the mean, but if you don't look at your data and you are not familiar with the nature of your data, you mind find yourself computing inappropriate statistics.
+- e.g. daily rainfall or earthquake magnitude data is much more appropriately described using the median rather than the mean, but if you don't look at your data and you are not familiar with the nature of your data, you might find yourself computing inappropriate statistics.
 ```{figure} Histograms_UTSC_rainfall.png
 ---
 scale: 90%